pranabpm/VM-Application-deployment-with-Azure-Policy/Policy/Policy Details.md

-Let's dive in to the policy details
+Let's dive in to the policy details.
 ```
 "if": {
       "allOf": [